what types of microorganisms are considered a biological hazard

 Parasites

 When answering the question, “What types of microorganisms are considered biological hazards?” parasites go under the radar.
-However, they are hazards that endanger the lives of millions globally each year.
+It’s important to recognize that parasites also fall under the category of biological hazards that endanger the lives of millions globally each year.

 Parasites live inside host organisms and depend on them to grow and multiply.
 While many parasites are microorganisms that are not visible to the human eyes (e.g., malaria parasites), others can grow as long as 35cm.